hamamulfz/dinder/README.md

 ## Dependencies

-This app depends on:
+This app depends on following environment:

 - Flutter 3.3.8
 - Dart 2.18
-- Dio 4.0.6
-- bloc and Flutter bloc

 ## How to Run